-- 5.1 The application was submitted on 28 September 2023 and was advertised in the local newspaper on 5 October 2023.
-Officers have confirmed that the advertisement requirements were complied with. - 5.2 During the 28 days representation period, agreed representations where received from Cheshire Police and two relevant representations were received from members of the public.
-Further details of these can be found at section 6.1 of this report. - Where relevant representations have been made and not withdrawn, the licensing authority must hold a hearing to consider them (unless otherwise agreed by the parties). - 5.5 The hearing is held in accordance with the Act and the Licensing Act 2003 (Hearings) Regulations 2005.
-The procedure to be followed has been circulated to all parties and will be repeated at the beginning of the hearing.

-- The hearing is solely concerned with those aspects of the application, which has been the subject of the relevant representations as defined in the Act.
-These are the representations made by the residents. - 5.7 All parties have all been informed of the hearing but at the time of drafting this report confirmation is awaited as to whether they intend on attending the hearing to make oral submissions to the Sub-Committee.
+- 5.1 The application was submitted on 18 April 2024 and was advertised in the local newspaper on 25 April 2024.
+Officers have confirmed that the advertisement requirements were complied with. - 5.2 During the 28 days representation period, the Licensing Authority received relevant objections from four local residents and two Ward Councillor. - Where relevant representations have been made and not withdrawn, the licensing authority must hold a hearing to consider them (unless otherwise agreed by the parties). - 5.5 The hearing is held in accordance with the Act and the Licensing Act 2003 (Hearings) Regulations 2005.
+The procedure to be followed has been circulated to all parties and will be repeated at the beginning of the hearing. - 5.6 The hearing is solely concerned with those aspects of the application, which has been the subject of the relevant representations as defined in the Act.
+These are the representations made by the residents and Ward Councillors. - 5.7 All parties have all been informed of the hearing but at the time of drafting this report confirmation is awaited as to whether they intend on attending the hearing to make oral submissions to the Sub-Committee. - The applicant's agent has contacted the four residents who have objected to the application via letter, this included further information relating to the premises licence application and addresses the concerns of the residents.
+This information contained in the letter has also been sent to the Local Ward Councillors via the Licensing Department.
+A copy of the letter can be found at Appendix D of this report. - 5.9 Further to the objection from Ms Fletcher, the agent has addressed some of the points from Ms Fletchers letter in a separate email.
+The email is also attached at Appendix D of this report.